Teyuto/teyuto-exoplayer-analytics/README.md

 ## Overview

-This SDK provides analytics tracking for ExoPlayer in Android applications.
+This SDK provides analytical monitoring for Teyuto with ExoPlayer in Android applications.

 ## Installation